drubb/drupal-project/README.md

 composer create-project drubb/drupal-project:8.x-dev some-dir --stability dev --no-interaction
 ```

-It's a good idea to create a git repository add this point: `git init`.
+It's a good idea to create a git repository at this point: `git init`.

 ## What does the template do?